jolexa/s3-staticsite-multiregion/README.md

 I'm sure this ~2 minute result can be tuned further with more frequent health check intervals and tighter timings.

+### Cloudflare
+A colleague told me that *"this whole thing looks complicated and what about [cloudflare](https://www.cloudflare.com/)?"* I use cloudflare on some other web properties and I agree, this *is* complicated!
+Cloudflare offers static asset caching as well if your origin is offline.
+The free plan will crawl your site every 3 days.
+The next level costs a magnitude more than the costs listed above.
+It is up for debate on if that is worth it or not.
+In the end, I feel like for it might be worth using Cloudflare over this complicated thing if you desire simplicity.
+There might be some other features that can easily check multiple origins from cloudflare with different plans.

 ## Questions / Contact
 I will be more than happy to answer any questions on GitHub Issues and review